sObjects in Salesforce

 Declaring sObject

-For example, An account record named ‘Disney’ in Apex will be referred to using an sObject, like this:
+For example, an account record named ‘Disney’ in Apex will be referred to using an sObject, like this:

 Account acc = new Account(Name=’Disney’);